adplabs/unicorn/README.md

 libraryDependencies += "com.github.haifengl" % "unicorn-narwhal_2.11" % "2.0.0"
 ```

-With Narwhal, advanced features such as time travel, rollback, counters,
+With the module `Narwhal` that is specialized for HBase, advanced features such
-server side filter, etc. are available.
-The user can also export
+as time travel, rollback, counters, server side filter, etc. are available.
-the data to Spark as `RDD` for large scale analytics.
-Graphs can be
+The user can also export the data to Spark as `RDD` for large scale analytics.
-analyzed too with Spark GraphX.
+These RDDs can also be converted to DataFrames or Datasets, which
+support SQL queries.
+Unicorn graphs can be analyzed by Spark
+GraphX too.

+To support the document model, Unicorn has a very rich and advanced JSON library.
+With it, the users can operate JSON data just like in JavaScript.
+Moreover, it
+supports JSONPath for flexibly analyse, transform and selectively extract data out
+of JSO objects.
+NMeanwhile, it is type
-To use only JSON library,
+safe and may capture many errors during the compile time.
+To use only the JSON library,

 ```scala
 libraryDependencies += "com.github.haifengl" % "unicorn-json_2.11" % "2.0.0"